 Explained: How Repo Rate cut spurs economic activity

-New Delhi, Oct 04: The Reserve Bank of India (RBI) today lowered the Repo Rate by fifth time straight by 25 basis points and now stands at 5.15 percent.
-The move assumes significance amid slowing economy and the government doing all it can to revive it.
+New Delhi, Oct 04: The Reserve Bank of India (RBI) today lowered the Repo Rate by fifth time straight by 25 basis points and now stands at 5.15 per cent.
+The move assumes significance amid the slowing economy and the government doing all it can to revive it.

-Indian economy's growth rate nose dived to its slowest pace in over six years.
-Decline in consumer demand and investment not being as much as expected are said to be two of the important factors for this slowdown.
+Indian economy's growth rate nosedived to its slowest pace in over six years.
+The decline in consumer demand and investment not being as much as expected are said to be two of the important factors for this slowdown.

 The sectors are interconnected, in the sense that lowering of demand for one industry will also affect other businesses linked to the industry.
-If the Auto Sector slows down, then the companies would sell less vehicles, and this would impact the ancilliary units that manufacture vehicle components like companies manucaturing steering, the seat covers, small nuts bolts and valves makers, automotive battery manufacturers.
-Because lesser the company sells, less vehicles will it manufacture and less will the main automobile maker buy these vehicle parts from ancilliary units.
+If the Auto Sector slows down, then the companies would sell fewer vehicles, and this would impact the ancillary units that manufacture vehicle components like companies manufacturing steering, the seat covers, small nuts bolts and valves makers, automotive battery manufacturers.
+Because lesser the company sells, fewer vehicles will it manufacture and less will the main automobile maker buy these vehicle parts from ancillary units.

 Similarly, if demand for new homes comes down, the construction will also come down, which will lead less consumption of cement, bricks, doors and windows and all the other things that are needed to furnish a house.